Story of Earth Jurisprudence

 Workshops in South Africa, Uganda, Kenya, Ethiopia, Benin and Ghana, which continue annually, on customary governance systems based on Earth Jurisprudence principles, and developing strategies for their legal recognition.

-Earth Jurisprudence precedents included the World Wilderness Congress Resolution 6: Advancing Nature Rights Worldwide, 11: Recognising Networks of Sacred Natural Sites and Territories and 12: Building a Global Alliance to assert 'No-Go Areas' for Mining and other Extractive Industries and destructive activities; and Falkirk Community Charter calling for recognition of cultural heritage in UK planning systems.
+Earth Jurisprudence Precedents included: the World Wilderness Congress Resolution 6: Advancing Nature Rights Worldwide, 11: Recognising Networks of Sacred Natural Sites and Territories and 12: Building a Global Alliance to assert 'No-Go Areas' for Mining and other Extractive Industries and destructive activities; and Falkirk Community Charter calling for recognition of cultural heritage in impact assessments and planning policies.

 100th birthday of Thomas Berry.
-Earth Jurisprudence advocates and practitioners around the world reaffirm their commitment to practice the Great Work of reconnecting with, nurturing and defending Mother Earth and the wider Earth Community of which we are part of.
+Earth Jurisprudence advocates and practitioners around the world reaffirm their commitment to practice the Great Work of reconnecting with, nurturing and defending Mother Earth and the wider Earth Community of which we are part.

-Barefoot Earth Law Practitioner workshop in South Africa, facilitated by the Mupo Foundation, South African lawyer and Gaia, with community leaders in Kenya, Uganda, Ethiopia, Benin, South Africa and Ghana, on Earth Law practice and methodologies.
+Barefoot Earth Law Practitioner workshop in South Africa, facilitated by Gaia, South African lawyer and the Mupo Foundation, with community leaders in Kenya, Uganda, Ethiopia, Benin, South Africa and Ghana, on Earth Law principles, practice and methodologies.

 Regional meeting in Uganda, organised by the National Association for Professional Environmentalists (NAPE) and Gaia, shared experiences and developed strategies to defend sacred natural sites and Earth-centred customary governance systems from threats such as mining.

 Report on the Impacts of Mining on Water, Food Sovereignty and Sacred Natural Sites, developed by NAPE and Gaia calls for the practice and recognition of Earth Law and customary (unwritten) law for the protection of ecosystems and communities.

-Awakening the Dreamer Symposium in the UK, facilitated by the Pachamama Alliance and Wild Law UK, to motivate actions towards a mutually enhancing human presence on Earth.
+Awakening the Dreamer Symposium in the UK, facilitated by the Pachamama Alliance and Wild Law UK, to motivate action towards a mutually enhancing human presence on Earth.